microsoft/atlas-design/site/src/components/notification.md

 # Notification

 Notification is a colored block meant to inform users of something.
+It is intended for use within another element, such as the body of an article.

 ## Usage